 A functional medicine approach involves giving what is needed and eliminating things which may be interfering.
 While the questions are simple, the treatments may become complex.
 Each child is different and the treatment approach needs to be individualized to that child.
 A search of the internet may result in numerous potential approaches for a given diagnosis or label.
 However, those approaches are for the "generic" child with a label, not necessarily your particular child.
 What works for one child may not be the right treatment for another.
 Dr. Compart spends a lot of time with parents and with the child in order to get the most thorough picture of the challenges facing that child and family in order to develop a comprehensive, individualized treatment plan.
 By focusing on traditional and functional medicine aspects of symptoms and incorporating the parents' wisdom and insights, children have an increased opportunity to reach their highest potential.

-For more information about Dr. Compart's approach and how appointments are done, please click here (Insert link __________) or go to the __________ page.
+For more information about Dr. Compart's approach and how appointments are done, please click here to go to the Appointments page.